 Dancers are nothing if not resilient.
 We walk confidently into classes, rehearsals, competitions, auditions, and performances, knowing that no matter how difficult the combinations or how stern the choreographer, whether we get platinum or get cut in the first round, if the audiences love us or the critics pan us – we’ll get back up and dance another day.

-But right now, in the midst of the COVID-19 outbreak, many of us are likely starting to question that.
-We physically can’t get into the studio, so we can’t connect with the students we love or the dancers who bring our choreographic dreams to life.
-Many of us are worried about how we’re going to pay the bills.
-Some of us are also terrified for loved ones who are at a higher risk or work in the medical field.
-Our students are also feeling anxious, confused about what they are hearing in the news, on social media, and even from family and friends.
-They are missing out on the competitions and performances for which they worked so hard for so many months.
-Even worse, some are desperately missing the only place they feel safe and secure, whether that is their school or studio.
+But right now, after 2 and a half years of COVID-19 outbreak, many of us are likely starting to question that.
+For a long time, we physically couldn’t get into the studio, and were separated from the students we love or the dancers who bring our choreographic dreams to life.
+We were worried – and may still be – about how we’re going to pay the bills.
+We have dealt with anxiety over our own health, or that of our loved ones.
+Our students have also been feeling anxious, and confused about what they are hearing in the news, on social media, and even from family and friends.
+They missed out on the competitions and performances for which they worked so hard for so many months.
+Even worse, some were separated from only place they feel safe and secure, whether that is their school or studio.

 With all this in mind, I’ve created a series of #ChoreographyAdventures designed with resilience in mind.
 It is my hope that these prompts for choreography or improvisation remind you how incredibly persistent, empowered, and amazing you are.
 I invite you to share them with your students and use the questions provided to engage them in discussions of grit, determination, and hope for better days to come.

-The focus of these choreography prompts is OVERCOMING CHALLENGES, and explorations include physical challenges, emotional check-ins, and dances to foster community even in the face of isolation.
-Use the prompts to create informal “dancettes” wherever you are able: in the kitchen, the backyard, the hallway, etc. Share the prompts on social media with your dance community and use the hashtag #ChoreographyAdventures to connect with other artists across the country who are also participating!
+The focus of these choreography prompts is OVERCOMING CHALLENGES, and explorations include physical challenges, emotional check-ins, and dances to foster community.
+Use the prompts to create dancettes wherever you are able: in the kitchen, the backyard, the hallway, or in the studio.
+Share the prompts on social media with your dance community and use the hashtag #ChoreographyAdventures to connect with other artists across the country who are also participating!

 1.)
 Make a dancette using only 2 body parts.
 Be specific!
 What did it feel like to move your elbow, for example, and not your shoulder or wrist?
 How did restraining your movement encourage you to make different choices?